Choosing an Online Nursing Program in Texas – What You Need to Know

 Now that you know the perks of choosing a nursing program in Texas, let’s look at the benefits of choosing online study, and why you should consider the ABSN program at CTX.

 If you are thinking of beginning online nursing school, you are not alone.
 Students nationwide are pursuing online paths in record numbers.
-In 2017, an estimated six million students enrolled in at least one online course.
+The US e-Learning market is set to grow by $12.81 billion between 2020 and 2024.

 In light of the recent pandemic, an even greater number of schools have begun offering some form of online learning.
 However, it is important to note that just because a college or university offers an online program, does not mean that the program is of high quality.
 To create a quality program, the school must have expert knowledge in instructional design, as well as the tech support students need.